 To start a Green Teaching Program at your own university, the most important step is to connect to a group of committed faculty early on.
-You might target faculty who teach in environmental subject areas, or simply run a advertisement in your university's e-newsletter asking for volunteers.
 Once you have a core group of faculty who are willing to help develop and market your program, others will follow.
-It also can be of great advantage to connect to other sustainability groups and departments on campus, such as student environmental groups and the university's Sustainability Office.
+It also can be of great advantage to connect to other sustainability groups and departments on campus.

 The initial cost of starting a Green Teaching Program is limited to some time invested by one committed individual.
 Since the program is largely driven by the participation and actions of faculty, and since it is designed to utilize software and networks already existent at most universities, the cost is minimal once the program is in place.
-In fact, since most of the measures encourage a reduction of the use of resources such as energy, paper, and printer/copier cartridges, it is highly likely that a true cost/benefit analysis of such a program would produce a net benefit.

-Lusing your university's Course Management Software (such as Blackboard), an external survey tool (such as Surveymonkey) or another platform that is integrated with the university system (AU uses SharePoint).
+Logistically, the certification process can easily be run using your university's Course Management Software (such as Blackboard), an external survey tool (such as Surveymonkey) or another platform that is integrated with the university system (AU uses SharePoint).
 The advantages of using SharePoint or Blackboard include the ability to grade the survey automatically and providing extra incentive for faculty to use and explore online tools.

-For more tips on how to start your own Green Teaching Program, please visit our website and/or contact us directly (see contact information below).
+For more tips on how to start your own Green Teaching Program, please visit our website and/or contact us directly (see contact information on the next slide).